 Progent's Cisco CCIE-certified network consultants can provide remote and on-premises consulting and troubleshooting services for Cisco's entire line of Nexus switches.
 Progent has experience working with organizations of all sizes to deliver switching solutions based on Cisco Nexus, Catalyst and Meraki product families.
 Available services offered by Progent for Nexus technology includes needs analysis, solution design, pilot testing, project management or co-management services, configuration, capacity planning, performance optimization, monitoring and analysis, LAN/SAN convergence, virtualization, wired/wireless convergence, simplified management solutions, troubleshooting, disaster recovery and business continuity planning, and security expertise.
 Progent can also help you evaluate the advantages of moving from legacy switches to current technology and can help you create and implement a cost-effective migration plan that adds maximum value to your business network.

-In order to ask Progent about engineering assistance for Cisco networking, phone 1-800-993-9400 or see Contact Progent.
+If you wish to ask Progent about engineering expertise for Cisco products, call 1-800-993-9400 or refer to Contact Progent.